 This is a needle wallet I made in my early knitting years, probably third or fourth grade.

 This is acrylic yarn from my Mom's stash.
 The exact brand and colorway has been lost to the ages.
-I'm pretty sure I used US size 9 Boye aluminum straights like these, because I used those on just about everything back then.
-(In fact, I'm pretty sure they were gold.)
+I'm pretty sure I used US size 9 Boye aluminum straights like these

 Believe or not, back then my knitting was very tight, and I knit English.
 When I picked it back up later on, I loosened up and switched (unknowingly at the time) to Continental.